 Create a list of all the different ways you could monetize your passion project.

 Example: “Hmm, so my fiction readers definitely receive value from what I’m doing.
 I’m receiving a lot of positive comments.
 Would they be willing to pay for it?
 Well, if I look at other fiction writers, many of them do get paid at least some money if they put their writing into book form.
 I think there are also platforms such as Wattpad where some fiction writers get paid.
 I could also check out if there are fiction writers who use Patreon and offer their supporters exclusive stories.”

 Try it out and give people a way to pay you

-Pick one of the the monetization routes you have brainstormed in the previous step and implement it.
+Pick one of the the monetization routes (either the simplest or the one most likely to succeed) you have brainstormed in the previous step and implement it.

 Ultimately, there’s only one way to find out if you can monetize your passion project: give people a way to pay you and see if they respond.
 Over time, you also want to try out different ways to monetize your passion.
 If the first one doesn’t work, perhaps it just wasn’t the right one.